 In this post, let’s cover how to earn money from Facebook Pages.
 Click here for how to make money with Facebook Groups.

-How to Earn Money from Facebook Pages
+How to Monetize Facebook Pages

 Facebook is both a social media and ecommerce platform.
 A Facebook shop allows you to display and sell products to people on Facebook.
 To add a shop to your page, follow these steps.
 You can only add products to your Facebook shop from a computer, and they must be physical products.
 Adding products to your shop takes seconds, and Facebook will review and process additions within 24 hours.
 Additionally, you can market your products to your local community by listing them on Marketplace, Facebook’s ecommerce hub.